beadsland/nosh/doc/nosh_parse.md

-One or more Data Type contexts are marked as within a single Tuple context when enclosed by an open curly bracket (`{`) and close curly bracket (`}`).
+One or more Term contexts are marked as within a single Tuple context when enclosed by an open curly bracket (`{`) and close curly bracket (`}`).
 Per Erlang syntax, elements of a Tuple are delimited by commas (`,`), whitespace is ignored, and `$IFS` specified delimiters